HuyaneMatsu/hata/docs/topics/components.md

 ]
 ```

-This and a few other conditions allow a more relaxed experience.
+This and a few other conditions allow for a more relaxed experience.

-Like passing a single component:
+For example, passing a single component:

 ```py3
 components = create_button(...)